-- (b) Directors who currently are not receiving compensation as officers or employees of the Company or any of its affiliates ("Non-Employee Directors") are paid an annual retainer fee of \$35,000, payable in quarterly installments, a fee of \$1,000 for each meeting of the Board of Directors or any committee (other than the Audit Committee) that they attend.
-In recognition of the increased responsibilities that have arisen as a result of the passage of the Sarbanes-Oxley Act of 2002 and revised SEC and NYSE rules, and based upon the advice of independent compensation consultants, members of the Audit Committee are paid an annual Audit Committee retainer fee of \$10,000, in addition to the aforementioned annual retainer fee for Board membership, and a per meeting fee of \$1,500 for each meeting of the Audit C ommittee that they attend.
-Non-Employee Directors who serve as chairman of the Audit Committee, Governance Committee and Compensation Committee each receive an annual retainer fee of \$10,000 per annum, in addition to any other retainer or meeting fees they receive.
-Finally, each member of the pricing committee for the Company's \$110 million rights offering (Messrs.
-Bernikow, Bohan and Feldberg) received a retainer fee of \$25,000 and a per meeting attendance fee of \$1,500, and each member of the pricing committee for the Company's \$100 million rights offering (Messrs.
-Bernikow, Bohan and Feldberg) received a retainer fee of \$10,000 and a per meeting attendance fee of \$1,500. - (c) The Compensation Committee determines a maximum face value of an annual stock option award each year for each Non-Employee Director (which face value amount, under the terms of the Company's Stock Plan, cannot exceed \$100,000 in any given year and was set at \$75,000 for each of 2004 and 2005), with the face value amount of the grant being divided by the NYSE closing market price of the Company's Class A Common Stock on the date of grant to determine the number of options to be granted to each Non-Employee Director.
-In November 2006, the Compensation Committee based upon management's recommendation and after consultation with Mercer, approved
+- (a) See "Summary Compensation Table" regarding compensation paid during the fiscal year to David L. Kennedy in his role as the Company's President and Chief Executive Officer.
+Messrs.
+Kennedy, Perelman and Schwartz did not receive any compensation for their service as Directors for 2007. - (b) During 2007, Directors who were not receiving compensation as officers or employees of the Company or any of its affiliates ("Non-Employee Directors") were paid an annual retainer fee of \$35,000, payable in quarterly installments, and a fee of \$1,000 for each meeting of the Board of Directors or any committee (other than the Audit Committee) that they attend.
+In recognition of the increased responsibilities that have arisen as a result of the passage of the Sarbanes-Oxley Act of 2002 and revised SEC and NYSE rules, and based upon the advice of Mercer, during 2007, members of the Audit Committee were paid an annual Audit Committee retainer fee of \$10,000, in addition to the aforementioned annual retainer fee for Board membership, and a per meeting fee of \$1,500 for each meeting of the Audit Committe e that they attend.
+During 2007, Non-Employee Directors who served as chairman of the Audit Committee, Governance Committee and Compensation Committee each received an annual retainer fee of \$10,000 per annum, in addition to any other retainer or meeting fees they receive.
+In March 2008, the Board of Directors, based upon the recommendation of the Compensation Committee and Mercer (which noted that the annual retainer and meeting fees for Directors were below median competitive levels), modified the above structure by increasing the annual Board retainer fee to \$50,000 and the per meeting fee to \$1,500 for all Board and Committee meetings attended, effective from and after the 2008 Annual Meeting.
+The per $meeting \ fee \ for \ Products \ Corporation's \ Board \ meetings \ was \ also \ increased \ to \ \$1,500, \ from \ \$1,000, \ effective$ from and after the 2008 Annual Meeting. - (c) The Compensation Committee determines a maximum face value of an annual equity award for each Non-Employee Director (which face value amount, under the terms of the Company's Stock Plan, cannot exceed \$100,000 in any given year), with the face value amount of the grant being divided by the NYSE closing market price of the Company's Class A Common Stock on the date of grant to determine the number of equity awards to be granted to each Non-Employee Director.
+In December 2007, the Compensation Committee based upon management's recommendation and after consultation with Mercer, approved Awards of 25,000 shares of restricted stock to each of the

-Awards of 25,000 shares of restricted stock to each of the Company's Non-Employee Directors (the "2006 Director Restricted Stock Grants").
-The 2006 Director Restricted Stock Grants were granted as part of the annual compensation for Board members in lieu of the annual grant of stock options to the Non-Employee Directors
+Company's Non-Employee Directors (the "2007 Director Restricted Stock Grants").
+The 2007 Director Restricted Stock Grants were granted as part of the annual compensation program for Board members.